Broken or Cracked Teeth

 Fractured:

-• fractured cusp - the tooth's chewing surface is impacts and breaks off.
-These cracks usually extend to or beyond the gum line and are prevalent in teeth that have large fillings.
-These teeth may become sensitive to hot and cold.
-Treatment options include a new filling, a crown or root canal treatment where the pulp has been exposed.
+• Fractured cusp -A fractured cusp happens when the tooth's chewing surface breaks off.
+These cracks often extend to or beyond the gum line and are common in teeth with large fillings.
+Affected teeth may become sensitive to hot and cold.
+Treatment options include a new filling, a crown, or root canal treatment if the pulp is exposed.

-• vertical root fractures - as the name indicates, the fracture is vertical and it extends from the tooth's root up to the chewing surface.
-These cracks are rarely accompanied by pain, and for that reason can remain unknown for extended periods.
-These fractures usually occur to teeth that have had root canal treatment.
-The most common result is the tooth being extracted.
+• Vertical root fractures -Vertical root fractures are fractures that extend vertically from the tooth's root up to the chewing surface.
+Rarely accompanied by pain, these cracks can remain unknown for extended periods.
+Usually, these occur in teeth that have had root canal treatment.
+The most common result is the extraction of the tooth.

 Line:

-• craze line - these are painless tiny cracks that appear in the tooth enamel or surface of the tooth.
-These cracks do not require treatment.
-They are typically vertical and barely visible. the dentist will examine these lines to ensure that they do not extend beyond the enamel
+• Craze line - These are tiny, painless cracks that appear in the tooth enamel or surface.
+They usually don't require treatment.
+Typically vertical and barely visible, the dentist examines these lines to ensure they don't extend beyond the enamel.

 Cracks

-• cracks through the crown of the tooth through to the gum line - typically, the tooth is not cracked outright and can be saved.
-The crack extends from the tooth's surface (chewing surface) to the gum and commonly impacts the tooth's pulp.
-In order to protect the sensitive internal areas of the tooth, root canal treatment may be appropriate.
-If the damage is too severe to save the tooth, an extraction may be necessary.
+• Cracks that extend from the crown of the tooth to the gum line typically don't split the tooth and can be saved.
+These cracks usually impact the tooth's pulp.
+To protect the sensitive internal areas, a dentist may recommend root canal treatment.
+If the damage is too severe to save the tooth, extraction may be necessary.

 Split

-• split tooth - extends the length of the tooth (root to the surface).
-This actually splits the tooth in half.
-As a result an extraction is usually needed.
-In some instances where the split occurs in molar teeth, the tooth may be saved.
-The damaged half is extracted leaving the other side to have root canal treatment.
-The tooth is then capped with a crown to protect the remaining tooth.
+• Split tooth - This crack extends from the root to the surface, splitting the tooth in half.
+As a result, extraction is usually necessary.
+In some cases, when the split occurs in molar teeth, the dentist can save the tooth.
+The damaged half is extracted, and the remaining side undergoes root canal treatment.
+Finally, the dentist caps the tooth with a crown to protect the remaining structure.

 FAQs About Broken Or Cracked Teeth